-Organization - Valor Collegiate Academies currently operates three charter schools within Davidson County, Tennessee: Flagship, Voyager, and College Prep.
+Organization - Valor Collegiate Academies currently operates two charter schools within Davidson County, Tennessee: Voyager, which operates Voyager Academy (grades 5-8) and Flagship, which operates Flagship Middle School (grades 5-8) and Valor College Prep (grades 9-12).
 Pursuant to Section 6(1)(a) of the Tennessee Public Charter School Act of 2002 (the "Act"), each school has been approved as a public charter school.
 Pursuant to the Act, public charter schools are part of the state's public education program offering an alternative means within the public school system for accomplishing necessary outcomes of education.